Texas Independent Contractor Laws and Healthcare Staffing

 The U.S. Department of Labor (DOL) implements and enforces federal labor laws, providing guidance on regulations and compliance for employers.
 Standards for minimum wage, overtime rates, recordkeeping, and child labor laws are set in the Fair Labor Standards Act (FLSA).
 Individual states have the authority to expand on federal regulations.
 Texas is no exception.

 The Texas Workforce Commission (TWC) regulates and enforces labor laws in the state, including misclassification claims for temporary workers.
 Independent contractor laws in Texas are nuanced and use specific terminology that differs from other states and the federal government.
 One example is the term “temporary help firms,” which refers to staffing firms that connect businesses with temporary workers.
-Under the law, these firms are required, at a minimum,to act as the employers of their staffing workforce to protect independent contractor payment rights like unemployment compensation.
+Under the law, these firms are required, at a minimum, to act as the employers of their staffing workforce to protect independent contractor payment rights like unemployment compensation.

-Texas Independent Contractor Test and Healthcare Facilities
+Texas Independent Contractor Test for Healthcare Facility Leaders

 Texas independent contractor laws don’t include the ABC test commonly used in other states.
 Instead, state courts and agencies can determine employment status by looking at a mix of different common law factors, which are listed in the chart above.
-For the Texas Workforce Commission, independent contractor test factors may have a unique application for healthcare facilities hiring nursing professionals.
-After all, many of the factors that describe an “independent contractor” would not clearly apply to 1099 nurses who operate in a highly regulated and supervised profession.
-For example, consider the following:

-These are just a few examples of issues that could arise when hiring an independent contractor nurse.Under Texas’ independent contractor agreement, ICs are not supposed to be controlled like employees, but due to the nature of a nursing role, the line between the two can easily blur.
+These are just a few examples of issues that could arise when hiring an independent contractor nurse.
+Under a Texas’ independent contractor agreement, ICs are not supposed to be controlled like employees, but due to the nature of a nursing role, the line between the two can easily blur.

 Employers also risk breaking Texas independent contractor laws with joint employment.
 In this scenario, the TWC or a state court could find that two or more entities share the responsibilities of an employer.
 Joint employment in healthcare usually involves a staffing firm and a healthcare facility.
 When both entities have the same level of control over a worker’s employment conditions (such as hours, location, or method of work), it can lead to shared legal responsibilities.